keylime/enhancements/81-IDevID_and_IAK_support.md

 2. Get endorsement certificate from TPM NV index and EK public key (done at create_ek)
 3. Regeneration of IAK and IDevID possible info (create create_iak and create_idevid routines)
 4. Load the IDevID and IAK and IDevID certificates from a given local path and send them along with the rest of the attestation/measured data to the registrar service
-5. Create an ephemeral AK
+5. Create keys for LAK and LDevID based on the IAK.
-6. Encode the necessary data and send it to the registrar service (modify the method do_register_agent to support the new parameters regarding IAK and IDevID).
+6. Encode the necessary data and send it to the registrar service (modify the method do_register_agent to support the new parameters regarding DevID and AK keys).
-7. Receive the challenge to prove that is actually has the AK, IDevID, IAK.
+7. Receive the challenge to prove that is actually has the DevID and AK keys.
 8. Sends challenge response back to the registrar service.
 9. The agent gets its UUID in case of a successful registering process.